silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 One of the least discussed consequences is the quiet loss of friendships.
 It happens for a few reasons, and understanding them softens the blow.

 Once you can name the mask, wearing it becomes almost unbearable.
 There is a visceral, bone-deep pull to stop performing [^472].
-But some friendships were built on the performance.
-When the mask comes off, you start to see, with painful clarity, which people were friends with the mask and not with you.
-As I have come to think of it: *they were friends with the mask, not with me.* When the performance stops, some of those connections simply have nothing left to stand on.
+But some friendships were built on the performance, and when it stops they have nothing left to stand on.
+As I have come to think of it: *they were friends with the mask, not with me.*

 This is a real loss and it should be mourned.
 But it is also a clearing.
 There is good evidence that autistic people often connect more easily and more comfortably with one another, and that these relationships can feel more genuine and less effortful [^169][^170].
 What survives the unmasking, or what grows afterwards, tends to rest on something truer - albeit a lot smaller.